 - Opportunities to work on strategic projects for local employers including CIC and NHS

 - Educational trips to Europe

-A minimum of 5 A*- C GCSE subject grades or numerical equivalent, including English Language and Maths.
+A minimum of five 9-4 GCSE subject grades, including English Language and Maths.
 Students must also have a clear DBS.

-A minimum of 4 A* – D GCSE subject grades or numerical equivalent, including English Language and Maths.
+A minimum of four 9-3 GCSE subject grades, including English Language and Maths.
 Students must also have a clear DBS.

-A minimum of 4 A* – E GCSE subject grades or numerical equivalent, including English Language.
+A minimum of four 9-2 GCSE subject grades, including English Language.

 What could these courses lead on to?

-By achieving qualifications in Health and Social Care you will be choosing a career in the UK’s largest industry.
+By achieving qualifications in Health, Social Care and Nursing you will be choosing a career in the UK’s largest industry.
 You can progress into employment or apprenticeships in a wide range of fields including nursing, social work and teaching to name a few.